 - We have adapted our daily clinic schedules to maximize the safety of our patients and continue to provide timely medical care.
 Please see earlier post regarding these changes.

-- We strongly encourage you to follow the current recommendations regarding social distancing, limiting travel, frequent handwashing, etc.
+- We strongly encourage you to follow the current recommendations regarding the control of spreading COVID-19.
+Wear a mask, social distance, limiting travel, frequent handwashing, etc.

-We understand that there is a lot of uncertainty, anxiety and fear surrounding the current COVID-19 situation.
+We understand that there is a lot of uncertainty, anxiety and fear surrounding the COVID-19.
 We will continue to keep you updated of any further changes or information as it becomes available.
 Please feel free to call the clinic with any questions or concerns.
 402-245-4475, Option #1.

 FAMILY MEDICINE CLINIC

 - Sick appointments will be made in the morning, well visits in the afternoon.
 We will be cleaning the clinic before the well patients arrive.
 We have reserved 2 rooms for well patients during the entire day if needed for minor emergent procedures.

 - If you have any health concerns please call and ask to speak to a nurse.

 - CDL & DOT exams will be scheduled in the afternoon.

 - Lab appointments will be from 7:00 am-8:30am.